forderud/IntelliMouseDriver/README.md

 * Right-click on the relevant device, and select "Update driver".
 * Click on "Browse my computer for drivers".
 * Click on "Let me pick from a list...".
-* Click on "Have Disk..." and select the driver in the file system:
+* Click on "Have Disk..." and select `firefly.inf` in the file system:
 ![ManualDriverPick](ManualDriverPick.png)
 * Click on "Install this driver software anyway" when being warned about the publisher:
 ![UnsignedDriverConfirm](UnsignedDriverConfirm.png)

+Driver uninstallation:
+* Either uninstall the driver from "Device Manager",
+* or run `PNPUTIL /delete-driver firefly.inf /uninstall` from an admin command-prompt.